 - Mentioned frequently in the (now defunct) webcomic Single Asian Female.
-The titular protagonist often has to block Caucasian men from trying to date her.
+The titular protagonist often has to block white men from trying to date her.
 Asian characters who date white men are portrayed as naive and shallow, while white men who date Asian women are portrayed as creepy, racist fetishists.
 Given the author's strong belief that Asian women should date Asian men, it all comes across with a serious dose of Writer on Board.

 - Something*Positive occasionally has Aubrey and Pee Jee (both Asian women) comment on white men who expect a perfect, submissive Asian girlfriend:

 Peejee: I like to burst their dreams.
 And their kidneys.